 7. Where after the defendant Illinois corporation entered into a distributorship agreement for Nebraska, area contacts were numerous and continuous.
 Nebraska’s antitrust cause of action arose out of interrelated acts allegedly indicating unfair competition; sufficient contacts existed to permit in personam jurisdiction.
 Morton Buildings of Nebraska, Inc. v.
 Morton Buildings, Inc., 333 F. Supp.
 187 (D. Neb.
 1971).

-8. Where the delivery, installation, operation, and alleged injury resulting from defective machine occurred in Nebraska, the manufacturer who had shipped same indirectly was subject to Nebraska jurisdiction.
+8. Where the delivery, installation, operation, and alleged injury resulting from a defective machine occurred in Nebraska, the manufacturer who had shipped the same indirectly was subject to Nebraska jurisdiction.
 Blum v.
 Kawaguchi, Ltd., 331 F. Supp.
 216 (D. Neb.
 1971).

 Case Notes-Not Subject to Jurisdiction: